 Phenobarbital for Dogs: The Bottom Line

 When all is said and done, we know that you want the very best for your beloved four-legged family member.
-As an owner of an epileptic dog, we understand that all you want is for your pup to be seizure free and live a long, happy life.
-We're here to tell you that we believe that day is coming.
-With the constant advancements in both conventional and holistic medicine, we truly feel that epileptic dogs will soon be able to live lives free of seizures and the associated effects of many anti-seizure medications.
-In the meantime, as a pet owner, you must ensure that you are doing everything you can to understand your dog's condition and make educated decisions for their wellbeing.
+With the constant advancements in both conventional and holistic medicine, we truly feel that owners of epileptic dogs have a number of safe, effective options available to them.
+With that said, as a pet owner, you must ensure that you are doing everything you can to understand your dog's condition and make educated decisions for their wellbeing.
 In many cases, this may mean forgoing the use of a drug such as Phenobarbital.